risitt/kissStepper/API Documentation.md

 ## void setDriveMode(driveMode_t mode)

 Allows changing of the drive mode after begin() is called.
+If you specify a microstepping mode beyond what you have set as the limit when creating the kissStepper instance, the highest microstep drive mode will be used instead.
 The drive mode can be changed at any time, even while the motor is in motion.

 ### Example:
 ```C++